gharib-uk/GrowYourSocial/InspIRCd/readme.md

 - Use ``bcrypt`` to hash your password and use excape character ``\`` for special characters ``$,@...``
 - In the above example, I use self-signed certificates but it is possible to use your certificate. ( See the image docker hub page )
+- I just exposed TLS port not plain text to server to server communication